einbahnstrasse/MHL-studio-methods/index.md

 7. If you have a question that may be relevant to the group (about assignments, etc.), post it on Discord.
 8. Use Discord for easy communication with your colleagues as well — you can DM individuals or selected groups.

-### 3.4 Self-Guided Patching
+### 3.4 Self-Guided Work

-1. All students are responsible for building each of our pedagogical patches **by themselves**, regardless of whether a student needs to be absent or late from any class session, for any reason.
+1. All students are responsible for building each of our DAW sessions (e.g., in Reaper) and each of our pedagogical patches (e.g., in MaxMSP) **by themselves**, regardless of whether a student needs to be absent or late from any class session, for any reason.
-2. This policy fosters a habit of **personal practice** in Max and **promotes self-guided learning** and **understanding** of each patch's raw components.
+2. This policy fosters a habit of **personal practice** using our software and **promotes self-guided learning** and **understanding**.
-3. Students are also responsbile for producing their **own work** throughout the class, including their own builds of our pedagogical patches, in accordance with our [Academic Integrity Policy](#academic-integrity-policy) below.
+3. Students are also responsbile for producing their **own work** throughout the class, including their own builds of our pedagogical patches, DAW sessions, and sample recordings, in accordance with our [Academic Integrity Policy](#academic-integrity-policy) below.
-4. Direct copies or clones of Max patches are evident in their line-by-line code, and are therefore easily traceable.
+4. Direct copies or clones of other people's creative work are evident in the line-by-line code of the software itself, and are therefore easily traceable.
-5. Students should rely on our **seminar discussions**, **patch comments**, **office hours**, Max's extensive **documentation**, **help files**, and **user forums** to actively troublehsoot and **debug** issues that are naturally expected to arise during patching/coding. _This is how one learns best as they engage in project work._
+5. Students should rely on our **seminar discussions**, **patch comments**, **office hours**, software **documentation**, **help files**, and **user forums** to actively troublehsoot and **debug** issues that are naturally expected to arise during interactions with new software. _This is how one learns best as they engage in project work._
-6. By adopting this policy, we avoid fostering a habit of **relying on others' code**: that is, constantly borrowing Max patches from colleagues or forums without learning to understand a patch's underlying functionality.
+6. By adopting this policy, we avoid fostering a habit of **relying on others' code**: that is, constantly borrowing from colleagues or forums without learning to understand the software's underlying functionality.
-7. This policy is **not to enforce copying or mimicking**, but rather to promote **reasoning through the pedagogical patches** and adopting their utilization **as templates and boiler documents**, that is, as a basis for future work, aimed at **building independence and creativity**.
+7. This policy is **not to enforce copying or mimicking**, but rather to promote **reasoning through the course materials** and adopting its utilization **as template and boiler documents**, that is, as a basis for future work, aimed at **building independence and creativity**.
 At its core, this policy, therefore, combats the habit of **copying code** without understanding its functioning.
 8. At first, students may **progress slowly** through this process.
 However, just like learning to drive a car, students will become more efficient and quicker over time as they **optimize their patching routine** and **build resourcefulness**.
 Through our class patches and projects, students **will learn to debug faster**, to actively seek solutions from the best resources for any given necessity, and to find resolution in an efficient, self-guided manner.

 ### 3.5 Attendance + Participation Policy